 - that you're covered for the whole time you'll be away.

 Consider your physical and mental health before travelling, especially if you have an existing medical condition.

 - At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and implications for your health.

 - Get vaccinated before you travel.

-Not all medications available over the counter or by prescription in Australia are available in other countries.
+Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may be illegal or a controlled substance, even if prescribed by an Australian doctor.
-Example: medicines containing pseudoephedrine are banned in Guatemala.
+For example, medicines containing pseudoephedrine are banned in Guatemala.

-Take enough legal prescription medicine with you to last for the duration of your stay so you remain in good health.
-Medicines must be in their original container and have a clear label.
+Take enough legal prescription medicine with you to last for the duration of your stay.
+Medication must be in its original container and have a clear label.
 Carry copies of your prescription and a dated letter from your doctor on letterhead stationery stating what the medicine is, its generic name, how much you'll take and that it's for personal use only.

 There is widespread transmission of